An algorithmic approach to direct spline products: procedures and computational aspects: Improving the direct formula

+However, the computation of the coefficients $b_i$ can be parallelized.
+The outer loop over $i$ is independent and can be removed.
+The inner loop over combinations can also be parallelized, since all terms are independent.
+This only affects the order of summation.

+Despite these parallelizations, the number of terms ${p \choose p_1}$ grows rapidly.
+The method is therefore practical only when $p_2$ is small relative to $p_1$.
+This limitation explains why the formula is rarely used in practice, where implicit methods such as collocation are preferred.
+In the next section we present an improved procedure that reduces the number of terms in the sum.

-\begin{remark} In the original formulation of \citet{morken}, the knot vectors $\mt^P$ and $\mt^Q$ are global knot vectors and are assumed to be global refinements of $\mtau^1$ and $\mtau^2$, respectively.
-In the present formulation, we instead work with local knot vectors, which may be non-open and whose knot spans are strictly contained in those of $\mtau^1$ and $\mtau^2$.
-These local knot vectors are required to refine $\mtau^1$ and $\mtau^2$ only on the corresponding subintervals, i.e., their knot spans.
-The validity of this localized construction follows directly from the locality of the Oslo Algorithm and from the fact that openness of the knot vector is not required, as established in Remarks \ref{oss:notopen} and \ref{oss:localvec}. \end{remark}
+\begin{remark} In the original formulation of \citet{morken}, the knot vectors $\mt^P$ and $\mt^Q$ are global and refine $\mtau^1$ and $\mtau^2$.
+Here we use local knot vectors.
+These may be non-open and span smaller intervals.
+They only need to refine $\mtau^1$ and $\mtau^2$ locally on their knot spans.
+This is valid due to the locality of the Oslo Algorithm and because openness is not required (see Remarks \ref{oss:notopen} and \ref{oss:localvec}). \end{remark}